-We have established and maintain an Omnibus Incentive Plan (2008 Plan) that provides for the granting of restricted stock awards, stock options, restricted stock units, performance share awards and other stock-based and cash-based awards.
+We have established and maintain an Omnibus Incentive Plan (2008 Plan) that provides for the granting of restricted stock awards, stock options, restricted stock units, performance share awards, performance restricted stock units, and other stock-based and cash-based awards.
 The 2008 Plan is administered by the Compensation and Management Development Committee of the Board of Directors.

-The aggregate number of shares of common stock originally authorized for grant under the 2008 Plan was 2,900,000.
-In February 2011 and February 2014, shareholders approved increases of the aggregate number of shares available for grant by 2,400,000 shares and 2,350,000 shares, respectively.
-Any officer, key employee and/or non-employee director or any of our affiliates is eligible for awards under the 2008 Plan.
-Our initial grant of awards under the 2008 Plan was on April 23, 2008.
-Historically, our practice has been to grant stock options and restricted stock units to non-employee directors on the last business day of each fiscal year, with an additional grant of options to each director on the date of his or her first anniversary of service.
-In May 2015, the Nominating & Corporate Governance Committee of our Board of Directors changed the structure of the annual grant to our directors to a grant of restricted stock units on the first day of the new fiscal year, November 1 and eliminated the stock option grant to the non -employee directors.
-Annually, pending approval by the Compensation & Management Development Committee of our Board of Directors in December, we grant stock options, restricted stock awards, restricted stock units and/or performance shares to employees.
+The aggregate number of shares of common stock authorized for grant under the 2008 Plan is 7,650,000 as approved by the shareholders.
+Any officer, key employee and/or non-employee director is eligible for awards under the 2008 Plan.
+We grant restricted stock units to non-employee directors on the first business day of each fiscal year.
+Annually, pending approval by the Compensation & Management Development Committee of our Board of Directors in December, we grant a mix of stock options, restricted stock awards, performance shares and/or performance restricted stock units to officers, management and key employees.
 Occasionally, we may make additional grants to key employees at other times during the year.